2023 Extension Master Gardener Volunteer Program

 4. Complete Core EMG Training

 Core training classes will be held in the fall and will focus on skills you will need as a volunteer and how to use your knowledge to teach others.
-This will be a combined class with Davidson and Davie counties, and classes will alternate locations.
-Classes will run from September 23 until November 11 and will be held every Thursday from 6–8 p.m.
+This will be a combined class with Davidson and Montgomery counties, and classes will alternate locations.
+Classes will run from September 28th until November 16th and will be held every Thursday from 5:30–8 p.m.
 Basic computer literacy will be required for participating in this course.
 We will be using the Extension Master Gardener Handbook for this course.

 Volunteers will complete a 40-hour internship within one year of completing their training.
 Trainees are encouraged to begin volunteering during the training course by assisting with a class project.
 The variety of volunteer opportunities available in horticulture education is endless!
 Master Gardeners will work with their local Extension Agent to determine which opportunities will make the most of their time, interests, and talents to meet the needs of Cooperative Extension’s Educational Programs.
 Volunteer opportunities include: